Questions To Ask Before Purchasing A Home

 Is the future economic climate for the area expected to be good?
 Are businesses moving in to the area?
 Is there any recent sign of government investment?

 What are the demographics of the area and does it suit your long term housing needs?

 Are there plans for the area such as new roads, housing developments, or other construction, such as a fire station, or school, that that might affect you in future?

 Consider the proximity to highways, other driveways, playgrounds, bus routes.

 Consider existence of elevators, garbage disposal, fire exits, heating and air conditioners.

 How well is the building soundproofed?.
 This can be important in a condo.

 Visit at different times to check noise levels and activity relative to the property.

 This is just a sampling of questions and should not to be considered to be all inclusive of the questions you need to ask.

-If you have any other questions be sure to check with your Realtor, strata manager, if applicable, your banker, mortgage broker, trades people, your accountant, lawyer and/or other family members.
+If you have any other questions be sure to check with your Realtor, Strata Manager, if applicable, and your banker, mortgage broker, qualified building trades people, an independent accountant, lawyer, trusted friends and family members.